fbpx

 Description

-This 15-week course will introduce students to German vocabulary, grammar, and culture with twice-weekly meetings.
+This 10-week course will introduce students to German vocabulary, grammar, and culture.
 The program will focus on building a solid German vocabulary and developing comprehension of the written and spoken German language.
 Each class will feature pronunciation practice, conversation, new grammar concepts and cultural trivia.
 Students will complete regular homework, quizzes and chapter tests, dictations and a short presentation at the end of the semester.
 To demonstrate that it is a living language, everything from nursery rhymes, songs, and proverbs to commercials and cartoons will be incorporated as learning aids.

 Materials and Homework